saheedniyi02/fpl-ai/README.md

 I built my team following the **FPL constraints.**
 -2 goalkeepers,5 defenders, 5 midfielders and 3 forwards.
--A team value of maximum of $100 , I used $99 though, the $1 Extra is reserved to make future transfers easier.
+-A team value of maximum of 100 , I used 99 though, the 1 Extra is reserved to make future transfers easier.
+The values of players in the data was multiplied by 10 (default from FPL api, so the team value used in the solution is 1000, 990)
 -Maximum of 3 players from each team.
 -The team that had the highest total predicted points